-We have been living on Vieques Island for the past 6 months, house sitting.
-This does not make us locals, nor does it make us tourists!
+We lived on Vieques Island for six months, house sitting.
+This does not make us locals, nor does it make us tourists.
 We fall somewhere in between.
-What it does make us is somewhat of authoritarians in so far as what you might want to know as a tourist or what it is like to live here.
+It means we can offer you an amazing guide to Vieques Island.
+What it does make us is somewhat of authoritarians in so far as what you might want to know as a tourist or what it is like to live on Vieques.

-Vieques is an island in the north east Caribbean area sometimes referred to as the Spanish Virgin Islands.
+Vieques is an island in the north east Caribbean area.
+It is referred to as the Spanish Virgin Islands.
 Approximately 8 miles east of Puerto Rico, Vieques is 21 miles long and 4 miles wide, with a population of approximately 14,000.

-From San Juan International (SJU-VQS) – a 30 minute flight, approximately $110 one way.
+San Juan International (SJU-VQS) – a 30-minute flight.

-From Isla Grande Airport (SIG-VQS) – 10 min cab ride from SJU, approximately $20 then a 20 minute flight at approximately $75 one way.
+Isla Grande Airport (SIG-VQS) – 10 min cab ride from SJU, then a 20-minute flight.

-From Ceiba Airport (RVR-VQS) – 1 hour cab from San Juan approximately $100 then a 7 minute flight at about $35 one way.
+Ceiba Airport (RVR-VQS) – 1 hour cab from San Juan, then, a 7-minute flight.

 All these flights are on small planes which have a less than normal baggage limit.
 Last we checked it was 25lbs and $1 per lb for excess baggage.

-The ferry is 1 hour from Fajardo to Vieques and costs $2.
-Be prepared to wait and possibly bumped if the ferry is full, regardless of having a ticket.
-Vieques residents are seated first and the system is less than reliable.
-We were caught out on our first ferry ride.
+The ferry is 1 hour from Fajardo to Vieques.
+Prepare to wait and possibly bumped off if the ferry is full, regardless of having a ticket.
+Vieques residents are seated first and the system is not reliable.
+We got stuck on our first ferry ride.
 You can read about that here, but don’t be disheartened, just be prepared and patient.

 Eating & Drinking

 Vieques has loads of great restaurants, mostly Puerto Rican and American.
-Restaurants range from great street side vendors to upscale dining.
-There are many options, so we will not list them all, we will however share some we consider to be the better dining experiences on the island.
+Restaurants range from great street-side vendors to upscale dining.
+There are many options, so we will not list them all, we will, however, share some we consider to be the better dining experiences on the island.
+Our perfect guide to Vieques Island restaurants!
 These are just some of the choices we have found to be worth a mention.

 There are loads of beaches on Vieques and all of them are special for one reason or another.
 Some are hard to find, some are hard to get to, and some you are always guaranteed to have to yourself.
 So make the effort to visit as many as you can when on Vieques.

-Bio Bay Tour – Vieques has the brightest bioluminescent bay in the world and is a must see when visiting Vieques.
+Vieques has the brightest bioluminescent bay in the world and is a must-see when visiting Vieques.
 Pick a night with little or no moon and book with one of the operators who are licensed to enter the bay.
 You can take kayak tours or visit by electric boat.
-Either way it is a magical sight and a great way to spend an evening.
+Either way, it is a magical sight and a great way to spend an evening.

-Horse Riding – Vieques is famous for the wild horses that roam the island, so why not go for a horse back ride along the beach.
+Vieques is famous for the wild horses that roam the island, so why not go for a horseback ride along the beach.
 There are a number of local operators offering rides along various beaches.

-Paddle Boarding & Kayaking – Vieques has lots of protected bays with small islands and inlets to explore.
-There are a number of operators in Esperanza offering paddle board and kayak hire and tours.
+Vieques has lots of protected bays with small islands and inlets to explore.
+There are a number of operators in Esperanza offering paddleboard and kayak hire and tours.

-Go to a cockfight – Probably not most peoples cup of tea, but like it or not cockfighting is legal in Puerto Rico and is a very organised sport.
-Vieques has a cockfighting venue on the 200 just down the road from big Morales.
+Probably not most people’s cup of tea, but like it or not cockfighting is legal in Puerto Rico and is a very organised sport.
+Vieques has a cockfighting venue on the 200 just down the road from the big Morales supermarket.
 If you are curious or fancy a flutter (excuse the pun) most weekends during the season you will find some action there.
 You can read about our day at the cockfighting arena here.

-And if thats not enough information to give you an idea of what to expect on Vieques, check out our post about life on a tropical island
+And if our guide to Vieques Island is not enough information to give you an idea of what to expect on Vieques, check out our post about life on a tropical island